 - 1 cup fresh lemon juice

-- 2 cups fresh steamed corn, removed from the cob
+- 2 cups corn , freshly steamed and removed from the cob

 - Freshly ground black pepper